Neumarkt in der Oberpfalz: History

 In September 1923 one of the first local chapters of the Nazi Party was founded in Neumarkt, which appeared publicly on September 23 for "German Day".
 The chapter was created shortly before the death of Dietrich Eckart, one of the founders of the Nazi party, who was born in Neumarkt.
 The removal of active party members, however, led to its quick disintegration.
 The party was not reorganized in Neumarkt until 1928.
 In 1934, in memory of Eckart, the town was officially given the added suffix "Dietrich-Eckart-city".
 In that year, Adolf Hitler inaugurated a monument in Eckart's honour in the city park.
 It has since been rededicated to Christopher of Bavaria (1416-1448), King of Denmark, who was probably born in the town.

+Shortly before the end of World War II, Neumarkt was largely destroyed by two air raids of the USAAF on February 23, 1945 (Operation Clarion) and April 11, 1945.
+During the first attack, a direct hit on the train station bunker killed 400 people, mostly refugees in a train coming from Hungary.
+At the Expresswerke factory, 90 Soviet forced-laborers and one German guard died.
+One hundred residents of the city died in the sea of flames caused by the second attack.

+During the second raid (71 planes of the Eighth Air Force) bombs missed their intended targets and struck the city center instead, causing severe damages.

+Attempts by the population to surrender the city to American troops without a fight were thwarted by SS troops stationed in Neumarkt, who were further reinforced by a Hungarian SS division.
+It was not until April 22, 1945, when the SS resistance was broken after a house-to-house battle, that American troops captured the city.

+As part of the 1972 administrative reform (de), the independent city of Neumarkt was incorporated into the Neumarkt district on June 1 and designated as the district seat.
+A project to revitalize the cityscape began in 1990.

 Economy

 The Lammsbräu Brewery is located in the town.

 Sports

 Neumarkt offers sport activities like martial arts (Judo, Karate, Taekwondo, Aikido, Boxing and Thai boxing) as well as table tennis, wheelchair sports, athletics, bowling, volleyball, wrestling and tennis. league and wrestling.